GoogleCloudPlatform/terraformer/README.md

-Your tf and tfstate file generate to `generated/gcp/zone/service`
+Your tf and tfstate files generate by default to `generated/gcp/zone/service`

 #####For AWS:
 ````